sfigg/commercialization-public/design/device-experiences/OEM-security-considerations.md

 ## Trusted Plaform Module (TPM) 2.0
 Trusted Platform Module (TPM) technology is designed to provide hardware-based, security-related functions.
 A TPM chip is a secure crypto-processor that helps you with actions such as generating, storing, and limiting the use of cryptographic keys.
 For more information, see [Trusted Plaform Module (TPM)](OEM-TPM.md).

-**Note:** If you are an IT Professional and want to understand how TPM works in your enterprise, see [Trusted Platform Module](https://docs.microsoft.com/en-us/windows/device-security/tpm/trusted-platform-module-top-node)
+**Note:** If you are an IT Professional and want to understand how TPM works, see [Trusted Platform Module](https://docs.microsoft.com/en-us/windows/device-security/tpm/trusted-platform-module-top-node)

 ## Bitlocker device encryption
 Bitlocker device encryption is a set of features that you as an Original Equipment Manufacturer (OEM) enable by providing the right set of hardware in the devices you sell.
 Without the proper hardware configuration, device encryption is not enabled.
 With the right hardware configurations, Windows 10 automatically encrypts a device.